Justice Empowerment Scholarship Award Requirements

 Criteria: Submissions are evaluated primarily on the persuasiveness of arguments contained in the video.
 Creativity, images, and innovation incorporated into the video are also taken into account.
 The scholarship winner is determined solely by the Dolan Law Firm.

 Eligibility: Students attending an accredited U.S. college (including community college) or university are eligible for the scholarship.
+High school seniors who will be attending an accredited U.S. college or university this Fall are also eligible to apply.
 No employees of the Dolan Law Firm, or their spouses and family members, nor any employees, spouses and family members of any vendors of the Dolan Law Firm, are eligible.
-High school seniors are not eligible.

 - Applicants must create a 4 to 6 minute video on the topic of justice.